Still (2014 film): Plot

 After being bullied by the gang, Jimmy tells Carver he no longer wants to associate with him.
-Carver chases the gang away after he sees them bully Jimmy, and the gang severely beats Jimmy in retaliation.
+Carver chases the gang away after he sees them bully Jimmy, and later the gang severely beat Jimmy in retaliation.
 While walking home to Carver's apartment one night, Christina is raped.
 She tells Carver that it was done to get to him and demands that he contact the police.
 Carver and Christina both give statements, and Ed volunteers photographs he has taken while researching local gang violence.
 The police, however, say they have no concrete evidence of anyone's involvement, as Christina's attackers wore masks.

 Upset with the police inaction, Ed urges Carver to take matters into his own hands.
 Ed helps Carver locate the youth that Carver bumped into, and they kidnap him as he walks down the street alone.
 Ed leaves Carver alone with him.
 Although reluctant to tell Carver anything, he eventually reveals himself to be a 15-year-old named Carl.
 Carver demands to know why the gang targeted him, but Carl says there was no reason.
 Carl denies any involvement in Christina's rape, though he admits he beat up Jimmy.
 At the same time, Ed meets Rachel at a party.
 She is dating a single father and seems happy.
 When Ed asks her for her secret, she says one must want to be happy.
 After she asks him to watch over Carver, Ed experiences misgivings in the plan, and he rushes back to Carver's apartment.

 Carl insists he is innocent and, to Carver's disbelief, says he knew Carver's son.
 Carver dismisses Carl's protestations of innocence and injects him with a lethal overdose of heroin.
 Carl reveals that Carver's son was a member of their gang; on the night that he died, Carver's son was involved in a daredevil game where the kids dodged oncoming cars.
 Carver initially laughs off the possibility, but, as the drug takes effect, Carl convinces him.
 Carl protests that Carver saw nothing but good in his son, though he sees nothing but bad in him.
 After considering this, Carver calls emergency medical services for an ambulance, just as Ed arrives.

 Cast

 Production

 Gillen had received an offer for a big budget 3D Nazi vampire film when he came across the script for Still.
-Gillen said that he was looking for an excuse not to do the vampire film and become enthused about the idea of starring in a lower-budget, independent drama instead.
+Gillen said that he was looking for an excuse not to do the vampire film and became enthused about the idea of starring in a lower-budget, independent drama instead.
 Principal photography began on 23 November 2012 in London.
 Shooting lasted for three weeks.

 Release

 Still premiered at the Galway Film Fleadh on 12 July 2014.
 Verve Pictures released it in Ireland and the UK on 8 May 2015.
 Verve Pictures released the Region 2 DVD on 24 August 2015.